N1nj4Gh0stX/CSC-328/README.md

 - Error handling for invalid commands can be improved.
 - Limited support for non-ASCII filenames.
-- The client occasionally crashes during recursive uploads and downloads due to memory management or large data transfers.
+- The client occasionally crashes during recursive uploads and downloads of directories.
+Restarting the client-side program is required to resume operations.

 ## Authors